-The Honorable Joyce Beatty serves in the Ohio House of Representatives as the first female to represent the 27th House District in Columbus.
-By unanimous vote Beatty's colleagues elected her as Ohio's first African American Female Assistant Minority Leader.
+The Honorable Joyce Beatty served in the Ohio House of Representatives as the first female to represent the 27th House District in Columbus.
+By unanimous vote, Beatty's colleagues elected her as Ohio's first African American Female Assistant Minority Leader.
 In 2006, she became Minority Leader of the Ohio House.
 Representative Beatty is an advocate for the people and is known for her strong voice on legislative issues.

-She is a sought-after motivational speaker featured nationally in the healthcare and education arena.
+She is a sought-after motivational speaker featured nationally in the healthcare and education arenas.
 Beatty is also a businesswoman, serving as President of Joyce Beatty & Associates, Inc., a nationally recognized consulting firm, specializing in strategic planning and diversity training.
 Her commitment to being a successful entrepreneur led her to creating African-American Businesswomen CEOs (ABC), an organization of women business owners of organizing for the purpose of creating strategic alliances and collaborating to create business opportunities for financial gain.

-Her work has not gone unnoticed, earning such acclaims as being featured in the book, Women Doctors Guide to Health & Healing, and receiving an honorary Doctorate from the Ohio Dominican University.
+Her work has not gone unnoticed, earning such accolades as being featured in the book, Women Doctors Guide to Health & Healing, and receiving an honorary Doctorate from the Ohio Dominican University.
 Beatty received the Outstanding Legislator of the Year from the Ohio Credit Union League, The Public Children's Service Association, Columbus Metropolitan Area Community Action Organization, The Ohio Psychological Association and the Ohio Stroke Council.